 The Defence Signals Directorate (DSD) previously examined the redaction functionality in Adobe Acrobat Pro 10 in 2011 to determine if any redacted information could be recovered from PDF documents.
 The current round of testing by the Australian Cyber Security Centre aimed to examine the same functionality previously tested but in Adobe Acrobat Pro DC 2017.

-For the purposes of this document, the definition of successful redaction was the complete removal of redacted data from every location in a PDF document’s file structure.
+For the purposes of this publication, the definition of successful redaction was the complete removal of redacted data from every location in a PDF document’s file structure.

 As part of testing, a number of test cases were considered that represented some of the different ways that information could be stored within a PDF document.
 This included: